-It's a wedding-budget splurge that's worth every penny: Having hair and makeup come to *you *on your wedding day.
+It's a wedding-budget splurge that's worth every penny: having hair and makeup come to you on your wedding day.
 What could be better for calming pre-ceremony jitters than getting primped and powdered in the comfort and privacy of your own home?

-Because we want you to get the absolute most out of your at-home beauty experience, we chatted up Julia Carmone and Lauren Katzberg, the founders of TheStylisted, a booking service for top-rated hairstylists and makeup artists in Chicago, New York — and, as of this fall — Los Angeles.
+Because we want you to get the absolute most out of your at-home beauty experience, we chatted up Julia Carmone and Lauren Katzberg, the founders of Stylisted, a booking service for top-rated hairstylists and makeup artists in Chicago, New York, and Los Angeles.

-Meet your beauty team well in advance: Before anyone steps one foot inside your abode, make sure you've spent quality time deciding on your look.
+Before anyone steps one foot inside your abode, make sure you've spent quality time deciding on your look.
 "All brides should meet the stylist they'd like to hire first," says Carmona.
 "That way there are no surprises."

-Don't just hope for the best.
-Provide visuals!: "Communication is key," notes Katzberg.
+"Communication is key," notes Katzberg.
 "An honest conversation with your stylist is critical in achieving the perfect result.
 Giving them carte blanche might be easy, but it puts you in a vulnerable position.
 We always recommend using visuals to show exactly what you want."

-You don't have to clean your pad from top to bottom before they arrive: Now that you've settled on your big day pros, it's time to fling open your front door.
+Now that you've settled on your big day pros, it's time to fling open your front door.
 But drop that Swiffer and skip the frantic cleaning up.
 "Just create a path from your front door to where you'd like the appointment to take place," advises Carmona.
 "Also, be sure to have a clear countertop for your stylist to set up her product and tools.
 She knows you're a busy bride and certainly won't judge a messy apartment."

 "We suggest letting your stylist know in advance to ensure that he has blocked out enough time to do another person or two," says Katzberg.

-Tip the lead stylist, and let her take care of the assistants: Happily, you'll only be opening your wallet once.
+Happily, you'll only be opening your wallet once.

-Have fun!
 When you're nervous about your pending lap down the aisle, it's important to try to dial back into the moment.
 "Relax or multi-task," recommends Carmona.
 "Enjoy the perks of an in-home appointment, whether that's getting ready in your PJs, catching up on your DVR, or attending to last-minute wedding details while you let the stylist do the heavy lifting."